 - You can’t change any of the copy or editorial within the content itself.

 - No changing of in-line images, copy, author attribution, etc.

 But beyond that?
 There are many ways to optimize licensed content for your brand!
 Here are some of the methods our customers have used to lightly brand licensed content:

 - Introduce Your Content with a Branded Intro

 - Feature Your Product

 Change the Feature Image

-You are allowed to change your featured image (the image that appears at the very top of the article).
-This enables you to change the image to one more appropriate for your brand, whether that be an image you own or one that’s available for commercial usage.
+You may change the featured image (the image that appears at the very top of the article) to one more appropriate for your brand, whether that be an image you own or one that’s available for commercial usage.
 Many websites do offer freely licensable images, and a number of our customers have used sites like unsplash.com and pexels.com to source photography.
 Be sure to secure the necessary rights before publishing.

 Adjust the Title